Differentiable solver for time-dependent deformation problems with contact: Results

 \paragraph{Transient: Bouncing Ball} We show that the height of the bounce of a ball can be optimized by changing the material parameters (Figure \ref{fig:ball-h}).
-The optimization was done in $\lambda$ and $\mu$, although we show the results using $E$ and $\nu$ to give intuition.
-Initial material parameters for the ball and plank were $E = 10^5$Pa, $\nu = 0.48$ and $E = 10^9$Pa $\nu = 0.48$, respectively and the elasticity model used was NeoHookean.
+Initial material parameters for the ball and plank were $E = \qty{e5}{\Pa}$, $\nu = 0.48$ and $E = \qty{e9}{\Pa}$, $\nu = 0.48$, respectively and the elasticity model used was NeoHookean.
 Note that we added a smoothing term to the optimization to increase smoothness in the material parameters.

-\paragraph{Transient: Physical Experiment Bouncing Ball} Finally, we show that we can optimize for the material parameters, friction coefficient, and damping parameters of a silicone rubber ball bouncing on an incline, using trajectory data from a physical experiment.
-The real world dynamics of the ball are captured using a high speed camera and used to formulate a functional based on \eqref{eq:obj:centermasstrajectory}, which penalizes differences between the observed and simulated barycenter of the ball.
+\paragraph{Transient: Physical Experiment Bouncing Ball} We show that we can optimize for the initial velocity, material parameters, friction coefficient, and damping parameters of a silicone rubber ball bouncing on an incline, using trajectory data from a physical experiment.
+The real-world dynamics of the ball are captured using a high-speed camera and used to formulate a functional based on \eqref{eq:obj:centermasstrajectory}, which penalizes differences between the observed and simulated barycenter of the ball.
 The material model used is NeoHookean and we match initial conditions by optimizing for them using the observed barycenters of the ball before it hits the ground.